qixils/HatsuneMisekai/README.md

 # Hatsune Misekai: SAVE VOZY!
 Vozy has been trapped with Hatsune Miku in a mysterious foreign land, except... oh no!
 Vozy's been captured!
-Play as Hatsune Miku to help rescue her! · Hatsune Misekai: SAVE VOZY!
+Play as Hatsune Miku to help rescue her!

 ## What
 This is a 2D platformer that was made in Godot 4.1.2 in roughly 24 hours for the annual tradition of creating a video game for my friend [@SlippingGitty](https://github.com/SlippingGitty).